TotomInc/elitebot.dev-cron/README.md

 ## Overview

-This action runs every 6 hours (at 00:00, 08:00, 14:00, and 20:00 UTC) and performs the following:
+This action runs every multiple times per day, every day, and performs the following:
 - Launches a headless Chrome browser using Playwright
 - Navigates to a specified website
-- Verifies the presence of specific content
+- Verifies the presence of specific content _(to ensure the website has been loaded correctly)_
 - Reports success or failure through GitHub Actions

 ## Technical Details